sepenet/workdev-alst-PLM/PLMStartTime/testProcess.md

     ```
 ### Start collecting the trace
 >[!NOTE]
-> You will start soon to start recording the trace.
+> Next step is to start recording the trace.
 As soon as the powershell windows is updated with the below grenish ribbon you can start PLM application as usual.

 ![xperf](image-6.png)